-Employer shall cooperate to promote and to improve rules and practices, which enhance the physiological and psychological conditions of employees, and locals can adapt for their which provide protection from factors that undermine employee health and safety.
+The Union and the Employer shall cooperate to promote and to improve rules and practices, which enhance the physiological and psychological conditions of employees, and which provide protection from factors that undermine employee health and safety.

 Note that this language has two distinct aspects.
 The language calls for "rules and practices", which both enhance workers' wellbeing and protect them from harm.
 In fact, any collective agreement language on workplace mental health (or psychological health) should have prevention of mental injury from workplace conditions at its core.

-■ Troy Winters
+Troy Winters